 Porterville Alternative Success Solutions (PASS) is an alternative discipline intervention available to PUSD families of students in grades 6 - 12.
-This program is targeted for students who are in violation of the 3D’s: Disruption, Defiance, and Drugs/Alcohol.
+This program is targeted at students who are in violation of district policies.
 Students are provided a structured learning environment at the Porterville Educational Complex.

 The goal of PASS is to provide students the opportunity to acquire appropriate social-emotional skills and strategies to be successful in life.

 Q: How will PASS benefit my child?

 A: PASS is a structured program where students learn skills and strategies to be successful while remaining current on their core classwork.
 Additionally, parents are provided counseling related to their child's offense.
 The purpose of this is to work as a team to rehabilitate the behavior of your student and help support in making better choices.

 Q: Is PASS a mandatory program for my child to participate in?

 A: PASS is a voluntary intervention program in lieu of a school suspension or expulsion.
 Research shows that providing alternatives to suspensions can be much more effective in getting students’ behaviors to change.

 To participate in PASS, School Administration must recommend program participation and both parent and student must voluntarily agree to enroll.